JamesRobertSutcliffe/fc-game/notes.md

 -- next

+Make buttons animate on 1 by one
+Guess bucket initially oopen with level x
 Change win animation from guess to solution then visual stretch and colour change create lose animation with buttons flashing red